 Use safety gear as required by the U.S. Coast Guard or by your state's boating and waterways regulations.
-Reputable ship operators will be in compliance with these laws.
+Reputable ship operators will comply with these laws.
 Specific gear varies by ship size and use.
 Ask for an orientation on how to use safety gear, if appropriate.
 Take care when engaging ship operators outside the United States.